-- 1.2.1 The 1978 Official Plan, as amended and in force as of the day before adoption of the Future Caledon Official Plan, remains in effect as it applies to: - lands identified as Rural Service Centre on Schedule A1 to the 1978 Official Plan, as amended, including: - i) the Bolton settlement area, including the Downtown Bolton special policy area, and associated secondary plan areas (Bolton Core, Bolton South Hill, West Bolton, North East Bolton, South Simpson Industrial and Coleraine
+- 1.2.3 The 1976 Town of Caledon Official Plan, as amended, remains in effect as it applies to: - lands identified as Rural Service Centre on Schedule A1 to the 1976 Official Plan, as amended, including: - i) the Bolton settlement area and associated secondary plan areas (Bolton Core, Bolton South Hill, West Bolton, North East Bolton, South Simpson Industrial and Coleraine West) as depicted on Schedules C, C-1, C-1A, C-2, C-3, C-4, C-5, C-6, and C-7 to the 1976 Official Plan, as amended;

-- West) as depicted on Schedules C, C-1, C-1A, C-2, C-3, C-4, C-5, C-6, and C-7 to the 1978 Official Plan, as amended; - ii) the Caledon East secondary plan area as depicted on Schedule D to the 1978 Official Plan, as amended; and, - iii) the Mayfield West, Mayfield West Phase 2 and Snell's Hollow secondary plan areas as depicted on Schedules B, B-1, and B-2 to the 1978 Official Plan, as amended; - b) the Tullamore secondary plan area as depicted on Schedule N to the 1978 Official Plan, as amended; - c) the Palgrave Estate Residential Community secondary plan area as depicted on Schedules G, H and I to the 1978 Official Plan, as amended; - d) Inglewood Village plan area as depicted on Schedule M to the 1978 Official Plan, as amended; - e) the Sandhill settlement area as depicted on Schedule T to the 1978 Official Plan, as amended; - f) the Victoria Business Park land use plan area as depicted on Schedule R to the 1978 Official Plan, as amended; - g) mineral aggregate resources Town-wide, including: - i) lands designated Extractive Industrial Area on Schedule A to the 1978 Official Plan, as amended; - lands identified as CHPMARA (i.e., Caledon High Potential Mineral Aggregate Resource Area) or Licensed Pit/Quarry on Schedule L to the 1978 Official Plan, as amended; and, - iii) lands identified as sand and gravel or bedrock resource fragments on Appendix II to the 1978 Official Plan, as amended.

-The Future Caledon Official Plan applies a separate policy framework and land use pattern Town-wide, except where the 1978 Official Plan, as amended, remains in effect in accordance with Policy 1.2.1.

-1.2.2 References to, or depictions of, lands subject to the 1978 Official Plan in the Future Caledon Official Plan are provided for the purpose of information and context only.
+- ii) the Caledon East secondary plan area as depicted on Schedule D to the 1976 Official Plan, as amended; and, - iii) the Mayfield West, Mayfield West Phase 2 and Snell's Hollow secondary plan areas as depicted on Schedules B, B-1, and B-2 to the 1976 Official Plan, as amended; - b) the Tullamore secondary plan area as depicted on Schedule N to the 1976 Official Plan, as amended; - c) the Palgrave Estate Residential Community secondary plan area as depicted on Schedules G, H and I to the 1976 Official Plan, as amended; - d) Inglewood Village plan area as depicted on Schedule M to the 1976 Official Plan, as amended; - e) mineral aggregate resources town-wide, including: - lands designated Extractive Industrial Area on Schedule A to the 1976 Official Plan, as amended; - ii) lands identified as CHPMARA (i.e., Caledon High Potential Mineral Aggregate Resource Area) or Licensed Pit/Quarry on Schedule L to the 1976 Official Plan, as amended; and, - iii) lands identified as sand and gravel or bedrock resource fragments on Appendix II to the 1976 Official Plan, as amended. - 1.2.4 The Future Caledon Official Plan applies a separate policy framework and land use pattern town-wide, except where the 1976 Town of Caledon Official Plan, as amended, remains in effect. - a) References to, or depictions of, lands subject to the 1976 Official Plan, as amended, are provided for the purpose of information and context only. - b) References to town-wide population and employment forecasts in this Plan include estimates for lands subject to the 1976 Official Plan, as amended. - c) For clarity, Part B, Managing Growth and Change, and Part G, Implementation, of this Plan apply to all lands in the Town of Caledon. - 1.2.5 Further phases of the Town's official plan review will complete the replacement of the 1976 Official Plan, as amended.
+Detailed studies of the remaining areas subject to the